- Quiz: Your Baby's First Year!

 Varicocele: A varicocele represents engorgement of the testicular veins and clinically has been likened to a "bag of worms".
 While it is a relatively rare finding in the preadolescent, approximately 20% of late teens and adult men have been found to have a varicocele.
 More common on the left side of the scrotum, the varicocele characteristically "deflates" when the male reclines, and becomes engorged due to gravity when standing.

 In the older teen and adult, varicoceles generally require no specific management other than observation.
 In a younger male, if the varicocele becomes painful, or there is an associated size decrease in the same sided testicle, evaluation with a doctor specializing in urology conditions (urologist) should be sought.
+The sudden onset of a varicocele, especially if it occurs on the right side, may indicate the presence of kidney cancer and should always be evaluated by a physician.

 Tumor: childhood tumors of the structures contained within the scrotum are more often benign when compared to those of teens and adults.
 The most common tumor in this latter age range is testicular cancer.
 As a response to the notoriety of Lance Armstrong's battle with testicular cancer, the recommendation for monthly self-testicular exams (especially for teens and young adults who have a predisposition for this cancer) has found a more receptive audience than in the past.